vectordotdev/vector/rfcs/2021-06-01-7694-improve-monitor-build-performance.md

 ### Use of a better linker

-As mentioned above, much time is spenting in the linker phase of building Vector, where the many dependent crates that make up Vector are bundled together to produce a final executable.
+As mentioned above, much time is spent in the linker phase of building Vector, where the many dependent crates that make up Vector are bundled together to produce a final executable.
 For most users building Rust projects today, they're using their system linker, which is single-threaded.
 However, newer linkers exist that can exploit the parallelism of today's multi-core systems and